List of awards and nominations received by Shreya Ghoshal: Vanitha Film Awards

 The Vanitha Film Awards are presented annually by Vanitha, an Indian magazine from the Malayala Manorama group in the south Indian state of Kerala.
 The awards ceremony has been instituted to honour both artistic and technical excellence in the Malayalam language film industry.
 Held and broadcast annually since 1998.
 Shreya Ghoshal won five awards in two-different categories.

 Vijay Awards

 The Vijay Awards are presented by the Tamil television channel STAR Vijay to honour excellence in Tamil cinema.
 It has been given annually since 2007.
 The awards are decided by a jury, consisting of noted film-makers, critics and technicians.
 Shreya Ghoshal has won one award for Best Female Playback Singer.

 West Bengal Film Journalists' Association Awards

 The West Bengal Film Journalists' Association Awards (WBFJA Awards) are presented by the West Bengal Film Journalists' Association for the Bengali Film Industry.
-Shreya has won two awards from five nominations.
+Shreya has won two awards for Best Female Playback Singer from eight nominations.

 Zee Cine Awards

 The Zee Cine Awards are presented by Zee Network for the Hindi film industry.
 The awards were inaugurated in 1998 and include categories decided by public votes and an industry jury.
 The awards were not presented in 2009, 2010 and 2015.
 Ghoshal has received eight awards from twenty one nominations.
 She holds the record of maximum awards in Best Female Playback category.